 Communication done well will drive innovation and revenue, while capturing market share.
 Done poorly, you and your team will be looking for new jobs sooner rather than later.

-Despite its importance, communicating well is actually more difficult that it would seem.
+Despite its importance, communicating well is actually more difficult than it would seem.
 For those in leadership and management positions, the task is even more complex.
-Leaders must communicate up and down stream as well as to groups and to individual employees.
+Leaders must communicate up and downstream as well as to groups and to individual employees.